What's closed for the New Year's Day holiday

 Garbage collection

 Greensboro: No collection on Friday.
-Thursday’s collection will be on Wednesday and Friday’s collection will be on Thursday.
+Today’s route was collected on Wednesday and Friday’s route will be collected today.

 High Point: Collection days are Monday, Tuesday, Wednesday and Thursday.